ze-nto/crud-produtos-angular/README.md

 - The app must give feedback for the user's action on database features;
 - The style must be made with Material.

-## My own modifications
+## Project amendments
-- I add on the original project a login feature;
+- I add on the original project the feature of login;

 ## Screenshots